Report on Plans and Priorities

 |Strategic Outcome: Public Infrastructure for a More Prosperous Canada|

-While working on these new transfer payment programs, Infrastructure Canada will continue to work with its partners to ensure the timely completion of projects under current programs such as the Building Canada Fund—Major Infrastructure Component, the Building Canada Fund—Communities Component, the Green Infrastructure Fund, and other sunsetting funds.
+While implementing these new transfer payment programs under the New Building Canada Plan, Infrastructure Canada will continue to work with its partners to ensure the timely completion of projects under the 2007 Building Canada plan and other sunsetting programs.

-In 2014-2015, the delivery of the renewed Gas Tax Fund as well as existing funds, not counting the New Building Canada Fund, represent a total spending of $3.3 billion towards the construction of public infrastructure across the country.
-As funding for the new programs is confirmed and projects commence in 2014-2015 and beyond, the Department's planned spending figures will be adjusted accordingly.
-As in the past, Infrastructure Canada will pursue operational efficiencies in 2014-2015 and will effectively deliver its mandate through the prudent management, stewardship and implementation of infrastructure funding programs to ensure ongoing value for taxpayers.
+All in all, in 2015-2016, Infrastructure Canada is planning on spending over $3.6 billion towards the construction of public infrastructure across the country.
+As in the past, it will pursue operational efficiencies and will effectively deliver its mandate through the prudent management, stewardship and implementation of infrastructure funding programs to ensure ongoing value for taxpayers.

 Building on a history of successful and collaborative projects, Infrastructure Canada is committed to working with partners and stakeholders to improve public infrastructure across Canada, while continuing to lead the Government of Canada's efforts to address the public infrastructure needs of the country.